 Add your meeting calendar link to emails, templates, sequences, snippets, and more.

 The HubSpot meeting scheduler provides you with a link that can be shared just about anywhere.
 Sending a meeting asking if a lead would like to book a discovery call?
 Send a meeting link and let them pick the time and date that works best rather than going back and forth.
-The Meetings links can also be easily accessed and added to a variety of HubSpot tools including snippets, templates, and sequences.
+The Meetings links can also be easily accessed and added to a strengths of the HubSpot CRM including snippets, templates, and sequences.

 Add your Meetings link to your email signature.